estanley16/bias_encoding/README.md

 <img src="figs/methods_fig.png?raw=true" width="600">
 </p>

 Code for layer-wise analysis of bias encoding in a CNN using SimBA data!
-Used in our paper: ["Where, Why, and How is Bias Learned in Medical Image Analysis Models?
-A Study of Bias Encoding within Convolutional Networks using Synthetic Data"]()
+Used in our [paper published in eBioMedicine.](https://www.thelancet.com/journals/ebiom/article/PIIS2352-3964(24)00537-1/fulltext)

 * `layerwise_feature_extraction.ipynb`: extract image activations from an intermediate layer of a keras CNN
 * `layerwise_encoding_analysis.ipynb`: analyze degree of linear separation (i.e., "encoding") of bias/disease information from the extracted activations